Give2Peer/g2p-client-android/README.md

 - Refactor this learner's code into a beautiful codebase.
 - Suggest good third-party libraries to DRY the code.
 - Give advice on how to give the emulator a default `geo fix`.
-- Set up or give advice for a feature suite. _(I don't know which one to choose)_
+- Set up or give advice for a feature suite.
+  _(I don't know [which one](https://android-arsenal.com/) to choose)_
 - Report issues and submit ideas.
-- Save a coin (if you have some) for when we'll ask for donations.
+- Save a coin (if you have some) for future donations.
 - And, of course, spread the word!

 Disclaimer
 ----------

 This is my first project with Android and Java.
-Please advise when you see terrible code.
+There's horrible code everywhere.
+Please counsel.